 The format is as follows: two speakers will give a 15-20 minutes (online) lecture about a specific topic.
 After the lectures there will be 45 minutes for questions/discussions or for example to work on a small assignment.

-It’s good to know that these are educational talks rather than seminars showing newest and coolest results.
+It’s good to know that these are educational talks rather than seminars showing newest and innovative results.

 PS: We very much appreciate suggestions for topics/speakers